narner/MyWebsite/content/main.md

 ### Working Together

-I'm currently available for full-time and freelance iOS / macOS development roles.
+I'm currently available for freelance iOS / macOS development projects.
 You can download my resume [here](NFA-Resume.pdf).

+### Investing / Advising

+I do some some [angel investing](investing/investing/); if you're interested in any of the roles at the companies I've invested in, please feel free to reach out.

 ### Get In Touch